chinamike65/hugo-tuolesi/content/book3/book3en.md

 Then you have to remind yourself frequently of things that may make you unhappy, and keep vigilant in your heart.

-In this way, if the mood is not good, when the attack is about to occur, immediately grab the emotion that causes anger and control it.
+In this way, if you are in a bad mood, when the attack is about to occur, immediately grab the emotion that causes anger and control it.

-At the beginning, you may have to realize after being angry that you were angry just now.
+In the beginning, you may realize after being angry that you were angry just now.

 In fact, this is a good thing.
 We already have the awareness to catch this emotion, and we have noticed the thief of anger, and we will slowly catch it sooner to suppress the signs of anger.

 Not being angry will lead to health and longevity.
-Nagarjuna Bodhisattva lived for 600 years and never was angry in his life;
+Nagarjuna Bodhisattva lived for 600 years and was never angry in his life.

 Asanga Bodhisattva lived for 400 years, and Yueshang Bodhisattva lived for more than 350 years, all of which are the result of not being angry.

-The Result of Clinging to Wrong Views: Clinging to wrong views is stubbornly clinging to upside-down ideas.
+The Result of Clinging to Wrong Views:

+Clinging to wrong views is stubbornly clinging to upside-down ideas.
 Bad things are considered good, good things are considered bad; things that exist do not exist, and things that do not exist exist.

-This is a wrong view, an upside-down notion.
+These are wrong views.Upside-down notions.

 For example, Buddhas and Bodhisattvas do exist, but some people think they do not.
 Why?
 They say that they can't see them.

 There are many things that our naked eyes have not seen, but it cannot be said that there is nothing just because we do not see it.

-The six realms of reincarnation exist, and so do the three worlds of cause and effect.
+The six realms of rebirth exist, and so do the three worlds of cause and effect.
 These are invisible to the eyes, but it cannot be said that they do not exist.

 Once you have wrong views, everything you do will be wrong.

 339

-After a person clings to a wrong view, his character will become crooked, he will become more paranoid, he will spend his whole life in the inversion of right and wrong, and he will go to hell in the next life.
+When a person clings to a wrong view, his character will become crooked, he will become more paranoid, he will spend his whole life in the inversion of right and wrong, and he will go to hell in the next life.

-In addition to being confused by oneself, it can also affect others, harming oneself and others, but cannot be aware of it.
+In addition to being confused by oneself, it can also affect others, harming oneself and others, but we are not aware of it.

 When there are many people in the world who hold wrong views, water and mineral resources will disappear.